pvdmeulen/uktrade/README.md

 ## HMRC data

-Her Majesty’s Revenue & Customs (HMRC) is the :uk: UK’s customs authority.
+Her Majesty’s Revenue & Customs (HMRC) is the United Kingdom’s customs authority.
 Data on UK trade is available on their [uktradeinfo.com](https://www.uktradeinfo.com/) website, which is collected through a combination of customs declarations and Intrastat